Network Discovery Policy

 Step 10: Deploy the discovery policy.
 Click Deploy, choose the desired FTD device(s), and then click the Deploy button.

 The FMC starts building a network map as soon as a discovery policy is deployed and traffic is seen on managed devices with a discovery policy applied.
-After running a discovery policy for several days, the FMC creates a network map and host profiles with details about the operating systems, servers, and client applications running in an environment.
-The Firewall Recommendations feature allows an FMC to automatically use the discovery data to enable or disable intrusion rules to protect these assets.
+After running a discovery policy for several days, you should see a network map and host profiles with details about the operating systems, servers, and client applications running in your environment, along with potential vulnerabilities that may be present based on these details.
+The FMC's recommended rules feature allows an FMC to automatically enable intrusion rules to protect against these potential vulnerabilities.

-For guidance on Firewall Recommendations refer to the Intrusion Policy page.
+For guidance on recommended rules refer to the Intrusion Policy page.

 Verification/Troubleshooting

-Here are two options for handling a situation where your FMC is hitting the host limit:
+Here are options for handling a situation where your FMC is hitting the host limit:

 Summary